Office Timeline – free timeline maker

 Step 4: Add your tasks and estimate durations

 Enter each task in order.
 For each one, estimate how many days it will take.
-Be realistic—this is not the time to be optimistic.
+Be realistic.
 If you think something takes 2 days, estimate 3.
-Estimates that are too aggressive will haunt you throughout the project.
+Overly aggressive estimates create false timelines that erode trust the moment something slips.

 Example: